Miolus/invitechecker-docs/docs/leaderboards.md

 You can also setup an automatic leaderboard on your server, which updates every 5 minutes.
 This is useful if you don't want your server's channel to be spammed with leaderboards.
 You can spawn the automatic leaderboard with `live`, just delete the message and it will stop updating.

+!> LiveLeaderboards are currently offline, for more check our Discord